PipeKnight/hse-devops-course/task1/README.md

 vagrant destroy
 ```

-If you wish to build a new VM with updated sources, simply delete the vagrant-apache-flask-templateproject directory after halting and destroying the previous VM, and clone or download the current sources from GitHub.
+If you wish to build a new VM with updated sources, simply delete the vagrant-apache-flask-minimal directory after halting and destroying the previous VM, and clone or download the current sources from GitHub.

 ## Installing git on Windows, OS X, or Debian/Ubuntu